 The timing of castration varies with the size of the dog, being around 6 months for small dogs and up to 18 months for very large breeds.
 We will discuss the question of neutering of your dog on an individual basis and assist you in making an informed decision.

 As an alternative to surgical castration male dogs can now undergo 'chemical castration' with a simple implant which is injected under the skin just like a microchip and which will last 6 or 12 months depending on the strength of implant chosen.
 Ask us about Suprelorin implants for your dog.

-spaying your bitch can prevent a number of issues including mammary tumours and pyometra (uterine infection).
+spaying your female dog can prevent a number of issues including some mammary tumours and pyometra (uterine infection).

 - prevention of unwanted pregnancy – if your dog comes into contact with an unneutered male dog and is in season you are risking an unwanted pregnancy.

 false pregnancies commonly occur after a season and can be distressing for dogs as they may produce milk and start 'nesting' in preparation for having puppies.